 How to know if People’s Choice is legitimately contacting you

-• In some instances, you may also receive an SMS from +61 489 988 024 or +61 437 126 492.
+- In some instances, you may also receive an SMS from +61 489 988 024 or +61 437 126 492.
 If you have been contacted or are concerned about your privacy, please call us directly on 13 11 82 or visit a branch.
-Please be aware, we will never send you an SMS containing links, and we will never ask for sensitive information via SMS, such as an access code, OTP or Internet Banking password.
+We will never ask for sensitive information via SMS, such as an access code, OTP or Internet Banking password.

 How to report a scam